eclipse/mita/readme.md

 5. Create a pull request here on GitHub by selecting your branch

 ## Get in Touch
-Please check out the [Eclipse Mita project home page](https://www.eclipse.org/mita) for details regarding our mailing list.
+Come and find us in our [Mattermost channel at eclipse.org](https://mattermost.eclipse.org/eclipse/channels/mita) or check out the [Eclipse Mita project home page](https://www.eclipse.org/mita) for details regarding our mailing list.